Time and Attendance Systems

 Features to Look for in a Time and Attendance System

-- Flexible time-tracking options: Look for a system that allows employees to record their hours in multiple ways, such as through an internet-connected computer, smartphone, tablet, time clock or telephone.
+- Flexible time-tracking options: Look for a system that allows employees to record their hours in multiple ways, such as through a smartphone.

 - Keeps accurate time: The best time and attendance systems ensure employers are paying their employees for the actual time they work, not the hours they’re scheduled to work.